tartley/belter/README.md

 * e2e test which builds the executable, runs with --selftest
 * put source into a src folder install using `pip install --no-deps -e .`
-* shapes are also added to pymunk
-* world.update calls pymunk.step
-* pymunk.step results are used to update items' position and orientation
-* starfield v1
-* bodies are rendered as an outline, with a black interior
-* Render.get_packed_vertices: struct.pack on asterisked iterable must be slow.
-* keys to control ship
-* self documenting makefile
 * copy stuff back into project template
-* executable
-* github release
-* e2e test of building executable and running it in self-test mode
-* waiting at end of Render.draw is probably suboptimal.
-  Can we wait before rendering the previous frame, instead?
 * print diagnostics
     * program version
     * OS info